Marriage and Family Therapy Faculty and Staff

 Perumbilly, S.A.
 (2018) (Research Poster Presentation).
-Treating moral injury in military service professionals: An ethnographic stud.
+Treating moral injury in military service professionals: An ethnographic study.
 Scheduled to be presented at the World Family Therapy Congress of the International Family Therapy Association (IFTA) 2018, Bangkok, Thailand.
 (March 8-10) (Proposal accepted for a research poster presentation).

 Perumbilly, S.A.
 (2018) (Research Poster Presentation).
-Core-components of parental-growth from the perspectives of Indian and U.S. parent.
+Core-components of parental-growth from the perspectives of Indian and U.S. parents.
 Scheduled to be presented at the World Family Therapy Congress of the International Family Therapy Association (IFTA) 2018, Bangkok, Thailand.
 (March 8-10) (Proposal accepted for a research poster presentation).

 Perumbilly, S.A.
 (2018) (Research Presentation).
 Addressing moral injury in military service members through family therapy.
 Scheduled to be presented at the World Family Therapy Congress of the International Family Therapy Association (IFTA) 2018, Bangkok, Thailand.
 (March 8-10) (Proposal accepted for a 45-minutes research presentation).